Contraception

 Combined hormonal contraception is safe to use in patients with diabetes.
 Studies have not found an increase in blood sugar glucose or insulin production in diabetic patients, except in cases of severe complications.
 The US-Medical Eligibility Criteria lists hormone-containing birth control as level 2 risk.

-Hormonal Contraception: Unique Considerations for Women with CF
+Unique Considerations for Women with CF

 Although infrequent, estrogen-containing hormonal contraceptives may increase the risk for blood clots in some women, especially for those with a history of blood clots [4].
 This is relevant because women with CF often have a higher incidence of blood clots due to liver issues, vitamin K deficiency, and the use of ports and PICC lines [17].